CAIDA/pyipmeta/README.md

 ```[{'connection_speed': '', 'city': '', 'asn_ip_count': 0, 'post_code': '', 'lat_long': (37.750999450683594, -97.8219985961914), 'region': '', 'area_code': 0, 'asns': [], 'continent_code': 'NA', 'metro_code': 0, 'matched_ip_count': 1, 'region_code': 0, 'country_code': 'US', 'id': 223, 'polygon_ids': []}]```

-There is no thresholds on the number of IPs to geolocate after loading
+There is no limit on the number of IPs to query after loading IPMeta.
+For IPs
-IPMeta.
-For IPs that can not be geolocated, IPMeta returns a python
+that have no matches in the database(s), IPMeta returns a python exception.
+We
-exception.
-We suggest that you catch these errors and pass in those
+suggest that you catch these errors and pass in those cases.
-cases.

-### Netacuity
+### Providers

-In order to use netacuity for IP geolocation, you just need to change
-the provider name from "maxmind" to "netacq-edge" and follow the
-instructions listed above.
+The available providers and their options are as follows:

+- maxmind:
+  -l <file>   v1 or v2 locations file
+  -b <file>   v1 or v2 blocks file (may be repeated)

+- netacq-edge:
+  -b <file>   ipv4 blocks file (must be used with -l)
+  -l <file>   ipv4 locations file (must be used with -b)
+  -6 <file>   ipv6 file

+- pfx2as:
+  -f          pfx2as file